boxyhq/website/docs/directory-sync/events.md

 </details>

 <details>
-  <summary>user.deleted - A user has been removed from the IdP.</summary>
+  <summary>user.deleted - A user has been removed from the Directory Provider.</summary>
   <p>

 ```json